 EXPLAINED | How To Use AI To Bring Concept Kits To Life

-• New AI Tool: Google has recently released a new image model called Nano Banana that makes it easier to realistically model football kit concepts.
+- New AI Tool: Google has recently released a new image model called Nano Banana that makes it easier to create realistically modeled football kit concepts.

-• Steps to Visualize Kits: The process involves creating or finding a concept kit, choosing a setting (launch image or in-action), generating the AI image using Nano Banana, and refining the image with manual editing.
+- Process: The process involves creating or finding a concept kit, choosing a setting for the image (e.g., launch image or in-action image), and generating the AI image using Nano Banana, potentially refining it with reference images or detailed descriptions.

 If you are following football concept designers on social media, chances are high that you have seen quite a few realistically modelled football kit concepts recently.
 And while having concepts "brought to life" is nothing new, it has become much easier now, thanks to a new image model very recently released by Google, called Nano Banana.